The Institutional Review Board (IRB) at UMKC?

 - is to assure that all ethical issues have been fully addressed in the protection of human subjects who volunteer to participate in research studies.

-The Institutional Research Boards (IRB) for Adult Health Sciences and Social Sciences, are responsible for protecting the rights and welfare of human research subjects recruited to participate in research conducted under the auspices of UMKC, the Truman Medical Center, St Luke’s Hospital, and Children’s Mercy Hospital.
+The IRB for UMKC is responsible for protecting the rights and welfare of human research subjects recruited to participate in research conducted under the auspices of UMKC, Truman Medical Center, St Luke’s Hospital, and Children’s Mercy Hospital.

 To fulfill the responsibility of being an advocate for the research subject, the IRB reviews all protocols for research using human subjects, guided by three overriding principles: